Power News We love to talk!

 “Therefore, I see more large players (including pure play renewables, transmission companies) increasingly thinking of more of a ‘integrated utility’ play, which will drive consolidation and also provide exit to many stand-alone platforms,” said KPMG’s Aggarwal.

-- NTPC to add two more power plants Read more
+- NTPC to build 375-MW solar power park in Uttar Pradesh Read more